pureooze/DebtCollector.NET/README.md

 ![TwitchEverywhere-commit-count-per-file-cs.webp](DebtCollector.NET/assets/TwitchEverywhere-commit-count-per-method.webp)

-Now its clear that the `MessageCallback` method is something that developers work with extremely often!
+Now it's clear that the `MessageCallback` method is something that developers work with extremely often!
 So we can focus on that when looking to do refactors. 🎉